 - If you want to make something like chicken pot pie or chicken noodle soup, you need cooked chicken as one of the ingredients and a rotisserie chicken is a quick way to get it.

-- Sometimes, we just don't want to cook.
+- Sometimes, you just don't want to cook.

 Tips for avoiding rotisserie chickens